 - Moisture Barrier or Puddle Pad (smaller sizes for children)

 - Duvet Cover (comforter is placed inside the duvet cover)

 I am looking for a product that I do not see listed on your website.
 Do you have other products available?

 If you do not find what you are looking for, feel free to give us a call at 888-359-1362 or Contact Us.

 Be the first to hear about new products, new colors that are coming as well as several items that we may have in stock but are not listed on the site.
 Sometimes new products and colors are in stock at our facility, but are not yet on the website.
 We also make custom products just for you.

 Will my bedding compress and how much?

-Compression is not an issue for comforters.
-There will be some compression for wool toppers, but it does not change the amount of comfort it provides in bed.
+Settling is not an issue for comforters.
+For toppers, there may be a slight nesting effect, but it does not change the amount of comfort it provides in bed.
 In fact, we receive more comments about what a difference our toppers make in our customer's experience than any of our other products.